In This Article

 During the early stages of infection, cats may not exhibit any signs of disease.
-However, over time, a cat's (a few weeks, months, or even years) health will steadily decline, or he/she will start to experience repeat cycles of illness.
-Cats with FeLV may exhibit the following symptoms.
+However, over time, a cat's health will steadily decline.
+This may take a few weeks, months, or even years.
+Sometimes, the cat will start to experience repeat cycles of illness.

 Adult cats with healthy immune systems have a greater chance of surviving the infection than kittens (who have underdeveloped immune systems) or immune-compromised adult cats.

 FeLV testing can be challenging due to the various stages and infection forms this disease can exhibit.

-The progressive form, also described as the persistent form, is when the virus cells are proactively replicated by the body and released.
-Animals with this variation of the disease will likely develop leukemia virus symptoms and die from associated complications.
+The progressive form is also described as the persistent form.
+It is when the virus cells are proactively replicated by the body and released.
+Animals with this variation of the disease will likely develop leukemia virus symptoms.
+They may die from associated complications.

 Several studies have shown that about 33% of all positive in-house ELISA tests provided false results.
-IFA tests are a reliable indicator of viral replication or actual infection.
+IFA tests are a reliable indicator of viral replication or an actual infection.
 ELISA tests, on the other hand, can only show exposure and disease development potential.